 Determine the SO and earnings

-For details about the determination of the SO and earnings, see 19-03-03, Determining Suitable Occupation.
+For details about the determination of the SO and earnings, see 19-02-10, RTW Assessments and Plans.

 Calculate post-injury NAE

-- Canada Pension Plan (CPP) premiums and/or the probable Quebec Pension Plan (QPP) premiums payable by the worker, and
+- Canada Pension Plan (CPP) premiums and/or the probable Quebec Pension Plan (QPP) premiums, and

 - Employment Insurance premiums